 The above photo was taken late at night at Heaven, an enormous, labyrinthine gay nightclub in Charing Cross.
 This might well be my favorite queer space in the city, if only because of how affordable the entrance fee is and how relentlessly fun each night there can be.
 A first-time visitor will immediately notice the crowded dance floor with hundreds of people - as the room pulsates with beams of light, fog fills the air, and Womanizer by Britney Spears booms throughout the space, the infectiously fun energy will likely carry this new visitor late into the night.
 Eventually, a drag queen makes an entrance onstage and performs a set for a roaring audience, before the dancing resumes.
 After spending many nights there, I can honestly say that I have never found more confidence or felt more affirmed as a gay man than I did in Heaven’s hallowed halls.

 Before heading home for the night, my friends and I stopped at one of the club’s massive mirrors to take a quick picture in the fluorescent lighting.

 PS - A Pro Tip: If you want to pay significantly less AND skip the long queue to get into Heaven (the wait can sometimes be up to two hours), stop by G-A-Y first and pick up the free wristbands from the attendees standing by the door.
 Heaven is only a brisk 10-minute walk away from the bar, and the wristbands will save you an invaluable amount of time.
 Have fun (and be safe)!

-James Nightengale is an official CAPA blogger for spring 2020, sharing his story in frequent posts on CAPA World.
+James Nightengale is an official CEA CAPA blogger for spring 2020, sharing his story in frequent posts on our blog.
 A Psychology and Screen Studies major at Clark University, he is studying abroad in London this semester.

 James' journey continues all semester so stay tuned.